codeuniversity/code-resource-center/documentation/design.md

 ## Explicit is better than implicit

-This is a core Python principle listed in PEP 20, and it means Django shouldn’t do too much “magic.”
-Magic shouldn’t happen unless there’s a really good reason for it
+According to Python's core principles stated in PEP 20, Django shouldn’t do too much “magic.”
+Magic would be everything done for you under the hood.
+Magic should only be used if there is a good reason for it.
+Django's documentation is clear and it is very easy to customize it.

-For example, in Django Models, fields shouldn’t assume certain behaviors based solely on the name of the field.
-This requires too much knowledge of the system and is prone to errors.
-Instead, behaviors should be based on keyword arguments and, in some cases, on the type of the field.
+## Models

+Models in Django include all relevant domain logic, encapsulating every aspect of an “object,” following Martin Fowler’s Active Record design pattern.

+## Database application

+Django's ORM allow for SQL statements to be quickly executed.
+Joins are done automatically.
+Objects access related objects systemwide.

+Yet, if you're not a fan of magic you have the option to use raw SQL if you want.
+It is easy to write custom SQL queries. :)